Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 These companies both produce high-quality clothing, like super warm insulated jackets, and each has their own loyal fan base that believes their choice of brand is the best Patagonia and TNF apparel is often pitted against each other since both companies have their own cult favorites among their customer base.

-Two of the most popular jackets of these two brands is Patagonia’s Nano Puff and TNF’s ThermoBall insulated jackets.
+Two of the most popular jackets of these two brands are Patagonia’s Nano Puff and TNF’s ThermoBall insulated jackets.

 Bottom Line Up Front: To cut right to the chase, I find the Nano Puff insulated jacket to be a much better wear fit overall (and from a quick survey of my friends).
 If you need to make a quick decision, pick up the Nano Puff here as the better choice.